Fresh Air Museum – Government Street:

 1200 Government Street

-The elegantly appointed Irish Times, acknowledged as North America’s Best Irish Pub, is located in the distinctive Bank of Montreal building.
-The 1896 work of Victoria’s greatest architect, Francis Rattenbury, it would soon be joined by his other great buildings, The Empress Hotel, British Columbia’s Legislature Buildings and the Steamship Terminal.
+The elegantly appointed Irish Times, widely acknowledged as North America’s Best Irish Pub, is located in the what was the distinctive Bank of Montreal building.
+The 1896 work of Victoria’s greatest architect, Francis Rattenbury, it would soon be joined by other of his great works, the Empress Hotel, British Columbia’s Legislature Buildings, and the Steamship Terminal among them.

-The Irish Times offers cozy nooks, fireplaces, rich dark wood panelling, finely etched Victorian glass doors and windows, glittering gold chandeliers and a large collection of conversation starting memorabilia.
+The Irish Times offers cozy nooks, fireplaces, rich dark wood panelling, finely etched Victorian glass doors and windows, glittering gold chandeliers, and a curious collection of conversation starting memorabilia.

-Within this wonderful environment you’ll enjoy the best of Irish culture—great food for your body, music seven nights a week for your soul, and a fine drink for your spirit—choose your toast from over 40 taps of local craft and world breweries, explore Canada’s largest selection of Irish whiskeys, or delve into an expansive wine list.
+Within this wonderful environment you’ll enjoy the best of Irish culture—great food for your body, music seven nights a week for your soul, and a fine drink for your spirit—choose your toast from over 40 taps of local craft and world breweries, dip into Canada’s largest selection of Irish whiskeys, or explore into the expansive wine list.

 The Bank of Montreal Building is registered in the Canadian Registry of Historic Places.